lucagez/hamo/README.md

 # Hamo
-> Hāmo, from latin. `hooked`.
+> Hāmo, from latin: `hooked`.
-> ZERO overhead hooks on every function.
+> ZERO overhead hooks.

+# Why
+Hooks are useful but they add too much overhead